kpacha/kpacha.github.io/posts/2014-01-12-building-a-simple-static-blog-with-carew.md

     - carew
 ---

-I think the better topic for a first post must be 'how did I build this?', so here we go!
+I think the best topic for a first post must be 'how did I build this?', so here we go!

 First of all, as I want my blog be served at github pages, I create a new repo name kpacha.github.io.
 I know the [cookbook](http://carew.github.io/cookbook/hosting.html) recomends an easier way, but I don't want the carew installation on my `master` branch so, my repo has two branches: